-The Public Works Manager may assign senior staff to oversee Operations and Logistics, while maintaining responsibility for Planning and Finance/Administration.
+The Director of Public Works may assign senior staff to oversee Operations and Logistics, while maintaining responsibility for Planning and Finance/Administration.

-The Social Services representative in the EOC may assign an Operations Chief and Logistics Chief at each Evacuation Centre, while maintaining the overall Planning and Administrative Functions for themselves.
+The Social Services representative in the EOC may assign an Operations Chief and Logistics Chief at each Evacuation Centre, while maintaining the overall

+Planning and Administrative Functions for themselves.
 As an event grows in scale they may assign an Admin Chief to cover that function.